bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 [`QueryData`]: https://dev-docs.bevyengine.org/bevy/ecs/query/trait.QueryData.html
 [`QueryFilter`]: https://dev-docs.bevyengine.org/bevy/ecs/query/trait.QueryFilter.html

-## Automatically Insert `apply_deferred` Systems
+## Automatically insert `apply_deferred` systems

 <div class="release-feature-authors">authors: @hymm</div>

-A common scheduling issue is that one system needs to see the effects of commands queued in another system.
+When writing gameplay code, you might commonly have one system that wants to immediately see the effects of commands queued in another system.
 Before 0.13, you would have to manually insert an `apply_deferred` system between the two.
 Bevy now detects when a system with commands is ordered relative to other systems and inserts the `apply_deferred` for you.

 ```rust